troyjr/datasci-getting-and-cleaning-data/README.md

 from their Center for Machine Learning and Intelligent Systems webpage.
 Currently, there are approximately 290 data sets available. http://archive.ics.uci.edu/ml/datasets.html

-The specific data sets this project will use are the

 The data sets
 -------------
 The specific data sets are the "Human Activity Recognition Using Smartphones Data Set"